mrda/mongrel-punt/README.md

 1. Choose your operating system
 1. Customise your inventory file, one of `[inventory-centos7.yml, inventory-f29.yml, inventory-u1804.yml]`
 1. Build your VM, either using a golden image or the build-vm.yml playbook.  i.e. `ansible-playbook  -K -i inventory-centos7.yml playbooks/build-vm.yml`
-1. Prepare your VM for devstack and start it going, noiting that it will take around 30 minutes before it completes. i.e. `ansible-playbook  -K -i inventory-centos7.yml playbooks/start-devstack.yml`
+1. Prepare your VM for devstack and start it going, noting that it will take around 30 minutes before it completes. i.e. `ansible-playbook  -K -i inventory-centos7.yml playbooks/start-devstack.yml`
 1. Introspect your nodes.  i.e. `ansible-playbook  -K -i inventory-centos7.yml playbooks/introspect-nodes.yml`

 ## Limitations